laboumerde/UnicodeInTextConversion/README.md

 For the moment there is only one option : convert to UTF8...

 Here is an example of the command line :
-* java -jar generatedjarFile UNIC_TO_UTF8 input.properties output.properties
+* java -jar generatedjarfile.jar UNIC_TO_UTF8 input.properties output.properties

 This code is really basic, it's on my repo mainly for backup and deployment tests.
 Please feel free for any comment and advice !